 Now you may be wondering, while you know how to open up how to open Task Manager, how would you strictly use the Task Manager effectively and precisely?
 This article will also deal with that elusive topic; continue reading below to know more.

 What is Processes Tab in Task Manager

-Under the Processes tab in Windows 10, you will find all the programs that are up and running on your PC, you will have the option to close any one of them by clicking on the ‘End task’ button located on the bottom of the processes window, either that or you can right click on an application to choose options such as ‘Go to details’ or ‘open file location’ along with the End task option being there also.
+Under the Processes tab in Windows 10, you will find all the programs that are up and running on your PC; you will have the option to close any one of them by clicking on the ‘End task’ button located at the bottom of the processes window, either that or you can right click on an application to choose options such as ‘Go to details’ or ‘open file location’ along with the End task option being there also.

 What is Services Tab in Task Manager

 This tab located in Windows Task Manager will probably confuse a new user since it includes the processes of the functions of Windows itself; you can either start or disable a service if you know what it does.